fastoch/VS-Code/Ollama.md

 - https://www.continue.dev/
 - in VS code, go to the Extensions menu and search for "continue"
 - install the extension
-- a Continue icon will appear in the left pane
+- a Continue icon will appear in the left pane, click it

-@4/10
+- click on the gear icon to configure Continue
+-

+>[!tip]
+>when opening Continue, you might get recommendations on the splash screen, just skip them

+@5/10